primiano/perfetto-docs/docs/recording/buffers.md

 Perfetto tracing is an asynchronous multiple-writer single-reader pipeline.
 In many senses, its architecture is very similar to modern GPU's command buffers.

-In a nutshell, the design philosophy is the following:
+In a nutshell, the design principles of the tracing dataflow are:

+* The tracing fastpath is based on direct writes into a shared memory buffer.
 * Highly optimized for low-overhead writing.
-* NOT optimized for low-latency reading.
+NOT optimized for low-latency reading.
+* Trace data is eventually committed in the central trace buffer by the end of the trace.
-* An IPC channel is used for synchronization and fencing of data writes if needed.
+* An IPC channel allows synchronization and fencing of data writes if needed.

-In the general case there are two types buffers involved in a perfetto trace:
+In the general case there are two types buffers involved in a perfetto trace (three when pulling data from the Linux kernel's ftrace infrastructure):

 ![Buffers](/docs/images/buffers.png)

-#### Central buffers
+#### Tracing service's central buffers

-These buffers are defined by the user in the `buffers` section of the [trace config](config.md).
+These buffers (yellow, in the picture above) are defined by the user in the `buffers` section of the [trace config](config.md).
 In the most simple cases, one tracing session = one buffer, regardless of the number of data sources and producers.

 This is the place where the tracing data is ultimately kept, while in memory, whether it comes from the kernel ftrace infrastructure, from some other data